 Take a tour of the Abbaye-aux-Hommes

-The Abbaye-aux-Hommes is a true architectural masterpiece.
-It is as beautiful on the inside as it is on the outside.
-During the guided tour, you will have time to appreciate the cloister, the heater, the scriptorium, the conventual buildings and many more.
-In addition to the historical visit of the places, you can also enjoy temporary exhibitions.
-Admission will then be chargeable.
+The Abbaye-aux-Hommes is a true architectural wonder, magnificent both inside and out.
+During the guided tour, visitors can appreciate the cloister, the heater, the scriptorium, the conventual buildings, and much more.
+In addition to historical exploration, you can also enjoy temporary exhibitions, though an admission fee may be charged.

-The Abbaye-aux-Hommes is open to the public from Monday to Thursday between 8 a.m. and 6 p.m. and on Friday until 5 p.m.
-On Saturday, it is open from 9 a.m. to 1 p.m. and from 2 p.m. to 5:30 p.m.
-The same on Sunday between 9 a.m. and 1 p.m. and 2 p.m. to 5 p.m.
-You can come without an appointment.
+The Abbaye-aux-Hommes welcomes visitors from Monday to Thursday between 8 a.m. and 6 p.m., and on Friday until 5 p.m.
+On Saturdays, it's open from 9 a.m. to 1 p.m. and from 2 p.m. to 5:30 p.m.
+The same hours apply on Sundays between 9 a.m. and 1 p.m. and 2 p.m. to 5 p.m.
+Walk-ins are always welcome.

 Private car transportation from Orly airport to Caen